GiannisZgs/DecVAE/README.md

 # Variational Decomposition Autoencoders (DecVAE)

-**Codebase repository for the publication: "Variational decomposition autoencoding improves disentanglement of latent representations"**
+**Codebase repository for paper: "Variational decomposition autoencoding improves disentanglement of latent representations"**

 Understanding the structure of complex, nonstationary, high-dimensional time-evolving signals is a central challenge in scientific data analysis.
 In many domains, such as speech and biomedical signal processing, the abil